pandas-dev/pandas/doc/source/user_guide/io.rst

 .. note::

-   Since *any* R object can be saved in these types, this method will only return data.frame objects or objects coercible to data.frames including matrices, tibbles, and data.tables even 3D arrays.
-Depending on engine used, either an error raises for non-data.frame objects or such objects are ignored.
+   Since any R object can be saved in these types, this method will only return data.frame objects or objects coercible to data.frames including matrices, tibbles, and data.tables and to some extent, arrays.

-For example, consider the following generated data.frames in R using samples from US EPA, UK BGCI, and NOAA pubilc data:
+For example, consider the following generated data.frames in R using environment data samples from US EPA, UK BGCI, and NOAA pubilc data:

 .. code-block:: r